 The Incorporation, as this report demonstrates, is on a sound footing.
 Of course there is always more to do – and some things we could do better.
 However for an organisation that relies for its governance and so much of its endeavour on willing volunteers, the RIAS is demonstrably doing a very substantial, very worthwhile and on the whole a good job.
 We are influencing the legislative process, engaging with media and responding to the demand of our Charter to promote architecture – and architects!

 Over recent years, quite rightly, the RIAS has focussed on the ‘P’ word.
 Procurement was unashamedly the central theme of my predecessor’s presidency.
 In taking over from Willie Watt PRIAS, he commented that progress on public procurement was painful and at times its pace ‘glacial’.
 My ironic, but sadly too true rejoinder was ‘sometimes not even that quick’.
 However we have to keep up this and other good fights.
 That, after all, is part of the RIAS’ job – and of course, trying to stay optimistic.
 There are some who would say that is something architects are too often guilty of – others, myself included, maintain a sense of realism but see a positive outlook as a virtue.

-Please enjoy this Annual Report and if you want to comment or to contribute to the Incorporation’s work, please contact our Secretary email@example.com.
+Please enjoy this Annual Report and if you want to comment or to contribute to the Incorporation’s work, please contact our office email@example.com or 0131 229 7545.

 Stewart Henderson PRIASPresident, RIAS